nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Familiarity with Keyboard Navigation
 AgentAssist is designed to enhance speed and efficiency, with a strong focus on **keyboard-based navigation**.
 While the application includes a Graphical User Interface (GUI), its full potential is unlocked when you use **keyboard commands**.
 Therefore, it is important to:

-- Be comfortable navigating applications using the keyboard.
 - Familiarize yourself with basic `Command Line Interface (CLI)` commands if you haven't already.
 This will make it easier to use AgentAssist’s command system effectively.
 - Know common keyboard shortcuts (e.g., `Enter`, `Arrow keys`, etc.).